 2. Compare car insurance quotes for insurance on a new car.

 Use your new car insurance grace period to shop your policy.
 When you buy a new car, your rates will change.
 They could go higher or lower, depending on what type of vehicle you get.
 That’s because car insurance companies take into account the risk factors of each make and model.
 For instance, they consider how safe it is to drive and how expensive it is to repair.
 This is why it’s wise to know how to compare quotes for car insurance when you’re buying a new car.
 You might find a new company offers a lower rate when you factor in the vehicle type.If you want to drop your current carrier, learn how to switch insurance companies to be sure your coverage doesn’t lapse between the old and new policies.
+(If you are buying a used car, enter the year, state, make and model into the "Average rates for your used car" tool on the right of the page.)

 Have details about the car on hand, including make, model and vehicle identification number (VIN).
 Then dial our call center at 1-844-252-4551 for an immediate quote on a policy for your new car.